If you are travelling with babies or young kids you are maybe wondering if Koh Chang is the right destination.

-You must know that seafood can cause bad stomach pain, diarrhoea and sometimes food poisoning if they are not fresh.
-If you have some doubt, avoid them, especially for your kids.
+You must know that seafood can cause bad stomach pain, diarrhea, and sometimes food poisoning if they are not fresh.
+If you have some doubts, avoid them, especially for your kids.

 If your kids want to eat Thai food, ask to have it without spice.